drkvogel/bb-quizzes/notes/defer.md

 ## defer

+Matrix : structure, technology and algorithms
+Hoops : structure, technology and algorithms

 errors reported by ff
 hoops - abandon seems to trigger of its own accord hide/showDiv should take whole jQuery selectors